 Psy and the Love-Hate Relationship

 Korean pop star Psy went viral in 2012 with the music video for Gangnam Style, complete with its iconic dance.
-And the Internet has a weird love-hate relationship with him.
-Gangnam Style is the fourth most disliked video on YouTube, but also sits at the top of the lists of most liked videos and most watched videos on YouTube.
+And the internet has a weird love-hate relationship with him.
+Gangnam Style is one of the most disliked video on YouTube, but also sits at the top of the lists of most liked videos and most watched videos on YouTube.
 Seriously, it literally broke YouTube, with the result being that engineers had to upgrade the number of views allowed for a video.

 What Comes Before Saturday?

 You knew you couldn’t escape this one, right?
-Rebecca Black shot to fame for all the wrong reasons, as her song Friday became one of the most viral — and most hated — videos on YouTube.
-NME even put it at the top of its list of “The 50 Worst Music Videos of All Time”.
+Rebecca Black shot to fame for all the wrong reasons, as her song Friday became a viral hit, and one of the most hated videos on YouTube.

 Stop The Music!